Rosalind Picard

+IEEE Medal for Innovations in Healthcare Technology for pioneering wearable affective computing.

 Picard is credited with starting the branch of computer science known as affective computing with her 1997 book of the same name.
 This book described the importance of emotion in intelligence, the vital role human emotion communication has to relationships between people, how robots and wearable computers might perform emotion recognition and other skills of emotional intelligence, and concerns raised by this new technology.
 Her work in this field has led to an expansion into autism research and developing devices that could help humans recognize nuances in human emotions and provide objective data for improving healthcare.

+With Jonathan Klein, she also published a presentation and discussion of many potential uses, together with concerns and objections, regarding the deployment of affective technology to address emotional needs; in particular, they called out concerns about the potential misuse of technology to manipulate people.

 Academics

 Picard received a bachelor's degree in electrical engineering from the Georgia Institute of Technology in 1984.
 She received a Master of Science in 1986 and a Doctor of Science in 1991, both in electrical engineering and computer science from the Massachusetts Institute of Technology.
 Her doctoral dissertation was titled Texture modeling: Temperature effects on Markov/Gibbs random fields.

 Picard has been a member of the faculty at the MIT Media Laboratory since 1991, with tenure since 1998 and a full professorship since 2005.
 Picard is a researcher in the field of affective computing and the founder and director of the Affective Computing Research Group at the MIT Media Lab.
-The Affective Computing Research Group develops tools, techniques, and devices for sensing, interpreting, and processing emotion signals that drive state-of-the-art systems that respond intelligently to human emotional states.
-Applications of their research include improved tutoring systems and assistive technology for use in addressing the verbal communications difficulties experienced by individuals with autism.
+The Affective Computing Research Group develops tools, techniques, and devices for sensing, interpreting, and processing signals related to emotion that drive state-of-the-art systems that respond intelligently to human emotional states.
+Applications of their research include physiological sensors used in medical studies and treatments and assistive technology for use in addressing the verbal communications difficulties experienced by individuals with autism.

 She also works with Sherry Turkle and Cynthia Breazeal in the field of social robots, and has published significant work in the areas of digital image processing, pattern recognition, and wearable computers.
 Picard's former students include Steve Mann, professor and researcher in wearable computers.

 Picard was the founding Faculty Chair of the MIT MindHandHeart Initiative, a "coalition of students, faculty, and staff [...] working collaboratively and strategically to strengthen the fabric of [the] MIT community".